aaronr7734/team-8-project/deliverables/deliverable-04.md

 ## Adopted Technologies (Ceanna & Chase)
 GitHub: We use GitHub to store code, deliverables, and reports concerning the website.
 GitHub allows us to build our project from the ground up by giving us the ability to individually add to the website in one centralized area.

 Discord: This is our main form of communication outside of GitHub.
-We use this to plan meetings, ask questions, assign deadlines, and overall discuss any topic that is beneficial to our website.
+We use this to plan meetings, ask questions, assign deadlines, and overall discuss any beneficial topic to our website.

 Excel: We use an Excel spreadsheet to assign work and reference what we have done throughout the week.
 This allows us to form a more effective agenda and keep track of who did what.